better-internet/radworks-docs/docs/understanding-radicle/why-radicle.md

 the idea of a single canonical upstream is replaced by a patch-based peer-to-peer or "bazaar" model.

-To complement the replication layer we introduce a totally-ordered consensus-backed registry which holds canonical project metadata.
+To complement the replication layer we introduce an opt-in, Ethereum based registry which holds canonical project metadata.
 This allows projects to anchor important information—such as project state and repository head—with the guarantee of global availability and immutability.

 The three major themes to highlight are the decisions to focus on a peer-to-peer code collaboration model, to build on the underlying distributed version control